 Clark County Commissioner Chris Giunchigliani said the best avenue for the small businesses who filed their “long overdue” complaints is in court.

-Danielle Basson, chief operating officer of Simple Environmental Services Group, a waste and recycling management company, said that really isn’t an option for her company.
+Danielle Basson, chief executive officer of Simple ESG, a waste and recycling management company, said that really isn’t an option for her company.

 “If we weren’t a small family-owned business, and had the resources to fight a monopoly in court, we would have a long time ago,” Basson said.
 “We have been forced to rely on our local government for support and to protect us against the unfortunate situations that the exclusive franchise agreements have put our business in.”